jjoseph97/PHP-MySQL---Final-Project/README.md

 DMIT2025 - PHP/MySQL final project - *Completed on December 12, 2017*

 ## Description
 This is my final project for the PHP and MySQL course I've taken at Northern Alberta Institute of Technology (NAIT).
-This project is a catalogue of Church Hymns sung at diferent events.
+This project is a catalogue of Church Hymns sung at different events.
 More information about the project can be found on the homepage of the website.

 Included on this website is a basic CRUD functionality for broadway content.
 I've also included a login so that an